PLEASE READ BEFORE SUBMITTING THE SPECIAL CIRCUMSTANCE FORM

-Requests, communications and results are sent to the student’s NDSU email account.
+All requests, communications and results are sent through the student’s NDSU email account, so please check your email regularly.

-For privacy and security reasons, all information is distributed through the student’s NDSU email account.
-Please check your email account regularly.
+Due to privacy and security issues, information is disseminated only through the student’s NDSU email account.

-There is no guarantee of additional financial aid by submitting the Special Circumstance Form.
+There is no guarantee that you will be awarded additional financial aid by submitting this form.

 There are deadlines.